gideonmt/pixel-platformer/README.md

-# pixel-platformer
+# Pixel Platformer

 A simple 2D platformer game in C.